 Foetal bovine serum (FBS) is a supplement for cell culture media that provides an undefined mixture of macromolecules that function to maintain cell viability and facilitate cell metabolism, growth, proliferation, and spreading in culture.
 When pregnant cows are slaughtered, a large-gauge needle is used to draw the blood from the beating heart of the foetus.
-Because the unborn calves are not anaesthetised at the time of blood collection, they likely experience pain.
-It has been estimated that 600,000 litres of FBS are produced globally each year, which translates to the use of up to 1.8 million bovine foetuses for this purpose.394
+421,422 Because the unborn calves are not anaesthetised at the time of blood collection, they likely experience pain.
+It has been estimated that 600,000 litres of FBS are produced globally each year, which translates to the use of up to 1.8 million bovine foetuses for this purpose.
+423

 Additionally, a number of scientific concerns are associated with the use of FBS, including batch variation leading to reproducibility issues for in vitro studies using FBS, the unknown composition of the serum, and the risk of contamination by animal proteins or pathogens, which is especially problematic in the manufacture of biologics for human therapies.
 Dutch organisations hosted workshops in 2003 and 2009 that called for the transition from FBS to non-animal serum supplements in cell culture.
-395,396 A third workshop on FBS and alternatives was held in 2016, organised by the SET Foundation and the Deutscher Tierschutzbund (German Animal Welfare Federation).
-397 The workshop report recommends increased funding and continued development of serum-free culture models and the use of serum-free media when establishing new cell lines.
+A24,425 A third workshop on FBS and alternatives was held in 2016, organised by the SET Foundation and the Deutscher Tierschutzbund (German Animal Welfare Federation).
+The workshop report recommends increased funding and continued development of serum-free culture models and the use of serum-free media when establishing new cell lines.
 Because a universal chemically defined serum-free culture medium is not yet available and there is high demand for different cell types, the report recommends the use of human platelet lysate (hPL) as a replacement for FBS when a serum-free medium is not available.

 Animal component-free and chemically defined serum-free media are available for some cell types.
 For others, researchers still need to optimise the concentration of each supplement to replace FBS.
-For these cell types, hPL, which is obtained from donated human platelets, contains growth factors essential for cell growth and proliferation and is a superior alternative to FBS for culturing cells.
+For these cell types, hPL, which is obtained from donated human platelets, contains growth factors essential for cell growth and proliferation and is superior to FBS for culturing cells.

-Listings of commercially available products and FBS-free media recipes published in scientific literature are available on the Science Consortium's website (ThePSCI.eu/our-work/fbs) and in the Fetal Calf Serum-Free

-Database (https://fcs-free.org).
-Expert presentations on replacing FBS in cell culture media while maintaining robust cell growth and cellular functions are also available at ThePSCI.eu/our-work/fbs.
+Listings of commercially available products are available on the Science Consortium's website (ThePSCI.eu/fbs) and in the Fetal Calf Serum-Free Database (https://fcs-free.org).
+Expert presentations on replacing FBS in cell culture media while maintaining robust cell growth and cellular functions are also available at ThePSCI.eu/fbs.
+PETA Science Consortium International has further funded the transition of a commonly used lung cell line to cell culture media without animal-derived products.
+426

 Government and regulatory agencies should move expediently to restrict the production and use of FBS when non-animal media or supplements are available.
-They should also provide funding for the development and optimisation of non-animal, serum-free medium.
+They should also provide funding for the transition of cells to available non-animal media and for the development and optimisation of non-animal, serum-free media when needed.
 For cell types in which non-animal supplement concentrations have not yet been optimised and hPL cannot be used, they should require exemptions to be obtained before FBS can be produced or used.
-To obtain exemptions, measures should be taken to seek non-animal alternatives, and a plan to make the transition to non-animal media or supplements should be implemented.
+To obtain exemptions, measures should be taken to seek non-animal alternatives and a plan to make the transition to non-animal media or supplements should be implemented.